| Starting

 Seidel uses this workout whenever he is on the road.
 T.J.

 Cloutier told Dr. Hope, "There's some good stuff in that book."
+The name of the book is:

 Pumping Iron: A Traveling Poker Player’s 10 Minute Hotel Room